Professor Abigail Williams

 Jonathan Swift CUP edition of Journal to Stella

 In 2013 I completed an edition of Jonathan Swift’s Journal to Stella for Cambridge University Press’s multi-volume Collected Works of Jonathan Swift.
 Part of the work of that edition involved deciphering Swift's bizarre baby language and manuscript obliterations.
-As part of my detective work on the edition, I have become increasingly interested in Swift’s obliterations on his letters, and in the longer term, I would like to work on a more general study of literary obliteration.
+As part of my detective work on the edition, I became increasingly interested in Swift’s obliterations on his letters, and in the longer term, I would like to work on a more general study of literary crossing out.
+How should we think about text which is there but not there?
 I am one of the General Editors of the CUP Complete Works of Jonathan Swift, and together with Adam Rounce, am editing Swift's Marginalia and autobiographical writings.

 Digital Miscellanies Index